Cynon ap Clydno: History

 Later works mention Cynon's great love for Morvydd (Morvyth), daughter of Urien Rheged, and he appears in the prose tale Owain, or the Lady of the Fountain, taking the role given to Calogrenant in other versions of the story.
-Cynon's passion for Morvydd sees him named as one of the Three Ardent Lovers of the Island of Britain, along with Caswallawn the son of Beli for Flur the daughter of Mugnach Gorr, and Trystan the son of Talluch for Yseult the wife of his uncle, March Meirchawn.
+Cynon's passion for Morvydd sees him named as one of the Three Ardent Lovers of the Island of Britain, along with Caswallawn the son of Beli for Flur the daughter of Mugnach Gorr, and Trystan the son of Talluch for Esyllt the wife of his uncle, March Meirchawn.
 Cynon, in some recounts, is said to be married to Morvydd, who is also the twin sister of Owain.

 At King Arthur's Court, Cynon holds the position as one of the Three Counsellor Knights along with Aron son of Cynfarch, and Llywarch the Old son of Elidir Lydanwyn.
 It was said that whenever Arthur acted on his counsellors' advice, "he had nothing but success".

 Cynon is mentioned frequently in the poetry of the bards of Britain's Middle Ages.
 The 14th-century poet Gruffudd ap Meredith compares his own passion to that of Cynon for Morvyth and that of Uther Pendragon for Igraine.
 Cynon's grave is mentioned in The Stanzas of the Graves, a poem from The Black Book of Carmarthen.